 Garden tractor pulling is a sport, just like any other sport.
 Some people like to go fishing.
 Some play golf at a country club.
 Others do tractor (or truck) pulling.
 All of these activities are considered sports, which is supposed to be fun and relaxing.
 If a tractor does well at a pull, and if there's prize money to be won, most of the time the prize money usually isn't that great.
 In fact, the winner would be lucky to make gas money.
 But it's fun to compete, test your mechanical skills on the tractor and driving skills on the track.
 Garden tractor pulling is not only appropriate for the whole family, but actually makes people feel encouraged, inspired, and challenged.
 It's also a good excuse to get your mind off your daily job and routine life, and it's a good reason to get away from home for a while, like a short vacation.
 And if you think about it, it's mental therapy or a great stress relief.
 It's an "escape" to maintain yours and your family's or friend's sanity.
 Also, tractor pullers from various areas are like one big family, not bound together by blood relation, but by a common interest.
 Many of them are hard working, honest people that have a family to support.

 The sport of pulling can be a fun and exciting family activity.
-A garden tractor pulling organization that is honest and has a good reputation can be a lot of fun for the entire family and/or with friends and very affordable.
+A garden tractor pulling organization that has a good reputation of being honest can be a lot of fun for the entire family and/or with friends and very affordable.
 Just a reliable average pickup truck and a small- to medium-sized utility trailer is all that's needed to haul the garden tractor(s) to and from the pulls.
-Garden tractor pulling also helps to bring families and friends closer together.
+And remember - cracks in a trailer frame and broken leaf springs are caused by the tires being out of balance.
+A lot of people don't bother having trailer tires balanced because they think it's not important.
+Anyway, garden tractor pulling also helps to bring families and friends closer together.
 It also help build a strong relationship between parents and their kids.
 A broken tractor is much easier to fix than a broken family.
 Besides, if you don't spend time with your family and kids now, then perhaps one day you'll wish you did.
 The very first thing to do before going on a long road trip is to check and inflate ALL the tires, on the tow vehicle, trailer and the spare tires!
 Anyway, you and your family/kids and/or friends get to travel to other towns or communities, see the beautiful countryside and interesting sights along the way while on the road, meet interesting people, have a chance to be with other pullers who share your interests and make new friends, you can dine at nice restaurants, even stay at a motel before or after a pull!
 Traveling to and from a pull should be half the fun!
 As they say, it's not just about the destination - it's about the journey.
 While at a pull site, if it's at a county fair, there's usually other activities also.
 Early before the pull begins or when the pull is over (if it's not too late), you and your family can walk around the fairgrounds to see the sights, and your kids can go on the carnival rides.
 The rides are usually free, because most of the time there's free admission [for pullers and helpers] to the fair!
 And please remember, ALWAYS drive carefully, get plenty of rest before starting a long trip so the driver will be alert for unexpected events while on the road, and definitely wear your seat belts!
 And remember - Life is precious, help support others and enjoy it while you can!
 Click here for some exciting garden tractor and mini truck pulling: Brian Miller - YouTube.

 A Typical Competitive Garden Pulling Tractor Would Tech Out Much Like This: